-In order to graduate, students must complete the TGS Application for Degree form (approximately two months before the quarter graduation deadline) and the TGS Master's Degree Completion form (approximately one month before the quarter graduation deadline).
+To graduate, students must complete the TGS Application for Degree form (approximately two months before the quarter graduation deadline) and the TGS Master's Degree Completion form (approximately one month before the quarter graduation deadline).
 These forms are accessed through GSTS.
-Please see the chart below for approximate dates, but check the University Academic Calendar for the exact dates for your year.
+The chart below has approximate dates, but check the University Academic Calendar for the exact dates for your year.